Wanderer0074348/Terminal_Music_Player_python_project/README.md

 # This project works on
 This project currently only works on linux.
+This has not been tested on MacOS. since it is a plain python file, it should run with mpv

 It uses mpv as the media player

-Ability to run it on windows will be added in the near future after all wishful upgrades are in place.
+Ability to run it on windows(using some other media player more natively supported) will be added in the near future after all wishful upgrades are in place.

 <hr>